 The Dangers of Distracted Driving

-In 2013, more than 3,000 people were killed nationwide in car accidents caused by distracted driving.
-Hundreds of thousands more suffered traumatic injuries.
-Cell phone use was reported in 18 percent of distracted driving accident deaths, according to the US Department of Transportation.
+Each year, more than 3,000 people are killed and more than 400,000 suffer traumatic injuries in car accidents nationwide caused by distracted driving.
+Cell phone use was reported in 18 percent of injury-involved accidents, according to the NHTSA.

 Drivers who take their eyes or mind off the road, or their hand off the wheel, endanger not only themselves but you and your loved ones as well.
 Cell phone use is a major source of driver distraction and car accidents.